Ruedi Thomi

 Any footpath and almost any easy hiking route are suitable for snowshoeing.
 It’s best to choose a signposted winter hiking trail.
 These are marked in pink in the SchweizMobil app, for example, and signposts on the ground are also pink.
 We’ve put together a few snowshoe tours for inspiration below.

-Please make sure to check the avalanche risk when making your plans before setting off.
+Please make sure to check the avalanche risk when making your plans before setting off and pack the necessary avalanche equipment.
 You can find good information on this in the latest avalanche bulletin, for example.
 Also keep in mind that it gets dark early in winter: you should be back by dusk at the latest.
 Remember that, with snowshoes on your feet, you’ll be slower than you would be in summer without them.

 The Jura Crest Trail is known for its wonderful views of Lake Geneva and the Alps – and some of them are even more impressive when the trees are bare of leaves.
 You can focus on Anita’s three favourite sections or choose legs that work for you.
 The Crest Trail is also ideal for a multi-day snowshoe hike.